 💡 Pro tip: Most tools offer free trials or free tiers.
 Test 2-3 options side-by-side to see which fits your workflow best.

 No, LangSmith works with any LLM application through its Python/TypeScript SDK or OpenTelemetry integration.
-You can instrument custom code, direct API calls to OpenAI/Anthropic, or applications built with other frameworks.
-However, LangChain/LangGraph applications get the best experience with near-zero-configuration tracing and deeper integration.
-If you don't use LangChain at all, alternatives like Langfuse or Helicone may offer a more framework-neutral experience.
+You can instrument custom code, direct API calls to OpenAI/Anthropic, or applications built with other frameworks like LlamaIndex or Haystack.
+However, LangChain and LangGraph applications get the best experience with near-zero-configuration tracing — just a few environment variables enable full capture.
+If you don't use LangChain at all, alternatives like Langfuse or Helicone may offer a more framework-neutral experience with comparable feature sets.

-You create datasets of example inputs (and optionally reference outputs), define evaluator functions that score your application's outputs, and run evaluation experiments.
-Evaluators can be LLM-based (using a judge model to grade quality), heuristic (regex, string matching, JSON validation), or human (manual review in the UI).
-LangSmith tracks results over time and lets you compare runs across different configurations.
-This evaluation-first workflow is critical for catching regressions when changing prompts, models, or retrieval strategies.
+You create datasets of example inputs (and optionally reference outputs), define evaluator functions that score your application's outputs, and run evaluation experiments against those datasets.
+Evaluators can be LLM-based (using a judge model like GPT-4 to grade quality), heuristic (regex, string matching, JSON validation, exact match), or human (manual review in the UI by annotators).
+LangSmith tracks results over time and lets you compare runs across different prompts, models, or retrieval strategies in side-by-side views.
+This evaluation-first workflow is critical for catching regressions when changing prompts, models, or retrieval pipelines before they reach production users.

-LangSmith's free Developer tier includes 5,000 traces/month, which is sufficient for development but not production.
-The Plus tier ($39/seat/month) includes 50,000 traces/month with additional traces at $0.50 per 1,000.
-Enterprise pricing is custom with unlimited traces.
-For high-volume production applications generating millions of traces monthly, costs can be significant — this is where self-hosted alternatives like Langfuse become more cost-effective.
+LangSmith's free Developer tier includes 5,000 traces/month, sufficient for development but not production-scale traffic.
+The Plus tier starts at $39 per user per month and includes 10,000 base traces, with additional traces at $0.50 per 1,000 and extended retention available as an add-on.
+Enterprise pricing is custom with unlimited traces, SSO, RBAC, audit logs, and dedicated support typically sold on annual contracts.
+For high-volume production applications generating millions of traces monthly, costs can reach four or five figures — this is where self-hosted alternatives like Langfuse become significantly more cost-effective.

-No, LangSmith is a closed-source, hosted-only platform.
-There is no self-hosted or on-premise deployment option.
-This is a significant limitation for enterprises with strict data residency requirements or those who prefer to keep all LLM inputs/outputs within their own infrastructure.
-LangSmith does offer SOC 2 Type II compliance and data processing agreements, but organizations requiring self-hosting should consider Langfuse, Helicone, or Arize Phoenix as alternatives.
+LangSmith is primarily a closed-source, hosted SaaS platform with US and EU cloud regions available.
+Self-hosted deployment is only offered as part of Enterprise contracts and requires direct sales engagement — it is not available on Plus or Developer tiers.
+This is a significant limitation for enterprises with strict data residency requirements or those who prefer to keep all LLM inputs and outputs within their own infrastructure.
+LangSmith does offer SOC 2 Type II compliance and data processing agreements, but organizations requiring fully open self-hosting at lower price points should consider Langfuse, Helicone, or Arize Phoenix.

 Compare features, test the interface, and see if it fits your workflow.